Greg R. Roelofs

 Shareware, open-source, and free/libre software developer, 1985 to present.

 • PNG Development Group, since 1995: Founding member of group to define, implement, and standardize (IETF, later ISO/IEC) a patent-free, lossless replacement for the GIF image format.
-Created (and still maintain) official Portable Network Graphics and Multiple-image Network Graphics home sites; wrote PNG: The Definitive Guide (O'Reilly, June 1999) and PNG chapter of the Lossless Compression Handbook (Academic Press, December 2002); wrote and/or contributed to numerous PNG-supporting programs (see Software below).
+Created (and still maintain) official Portable Network Graphics and Multiple-image Network Graphics home sites; wrote PNG: The Definitive Guide and PNG chapter of the Lossless Compression Handbook; wrote and contributed to numerous PNG-supporting programs (see Software below).

 • Info-ZIP, 1990-2004: Helped create and distribute portable, free compressor/archiver utilities.
 Contributed to Zip; led development of UnZip for eight years; maintained web site for more than ten.